gmccreight/mdpg/README.md

 If the tests take more than a second to run on a top-of-the-line computer, then we're not meeting our goal.

-As of this writing (June 2015), the tests run in 0.6 seconds on my Macbook Pro.
-There are 345 assertions, many of which are high-level in Rack::Test.
+As of this writing (Oct 2020), the tests run in 0.7 seconds on my Macbook Pro.
+There are 440 assertions, many of which are high-level in Rack::Test.

 ### Fast Deploys